liamc1994/docs/docs/cc-SHOUTcast-vs-Icecast.md

 SHOUTcast.com also decided to stop supporting SHOUTcast v1 for their directory.
 Very soon these servers won't be listed anymore.
 > **Resellers**
 > Some resellers can still create SHOUTcast v1 servers, if you do you agree that we are not responsible for for any issues caused by this.
-SHOUTca.st won't help with any issues on SHOUTcast v1. not responsible for for any issues caused by this.
-SHOUTca.st won't help with any issues on SHOUTcast v1."
+SHOUTca.st won't help with any issues on SHOUTcast v1.
-}
-[/block]
-OUTca.st won't help with any issues on SHOUTcast v1."
-}
-[/block]